“In poor posture the muscles are doing a part of the job of the bones.”

 A quick ‘Awareness Experiment’ for you to try

 Of course when we do stand for any length of time we are not actually static – our whole self performs constant subtle adjustments in order to maintain our balance, and the closer we are to ‘good posture’ the more lightly poised we are on our feet.
-The constantly shifting and adjusting dance with gravity that we experience in standing or sitting is what I mean by dynamic stability.
+The constantly shifting and adjusting dance with gravity that we experience in standing, sitting, and moving, is what I mean by dynamic stability.

 Experience this internal shifting for yourself…